jackyef/react-isomorphic-data/docusaurus/docs/hocs/withData.md

   fetchOptions: {
     method: 'GET',
   },
+  // dataOptions object.
+Used to configure some behaviors.
+  dataOptions: {
+    ssr: true,
+  },
 })(MyComponent);
 ```

+> To learn more about what `dataOptions` can be passed, go [here](../others/data-options.md).

 The response from the REST endpoint will be parsed as JSON, and will throw an error if it is not a valid JSON.
 The `response` will be available in the `data` variable.